|Home || Art | Books | Boats | Garden | Orchard | Homestead | Sew-Knit | Music | Hiking | Blog || Contact|

 March 3, 2021 -- Checking out Bruno's Run

 The forecast was for partly cloudy (which we read as Partly Sunny), low 30's and light wind.
 This would be after a zero degree night which meant the trails would be well frozen.
 Should be easy to walk.
 We decided this would be the day for a hike.
 We could go here, we could go there, it didn't matter, we just wanted to go.
 Well, the night was indeed cold and there was a little bit of sun now and then, but not much.
 Temperature pretty steady at 27 degrees and the wind was quite a bit more than "light", and from the north.
 Still, it was a good day for a hike.
 It wasn't raining or snowing and no mosquitoes.
 And to top it off the roads were pretty much clear.
 For a winter day it was really nice.
 We decided to head north and walk another piece of Bruno's Run, where there would be only hikers and snowshoers, and likely not many of either.
+We put our snowshoes in the car, just in case, but planned to hike in boots.
+This isn't a good trail for the larger wood snowshoes like our old Iverson modified bear paws.

 Off we went for an afternoon on the trail, starting at the easily accessed and plowed Moccasin Lake turnout right on Hwy 13.
 They had more snow up there but we hoped there would be tracks to follow and previous hikers to have packed down the snow.
 There was one vehicle in the turnout but with an empty snowmobile trailer it was obviously not a hiker.
 We had planned to head east and go to Pete's Lake where we had begun a previous section of the trail in December.
 But when we crossed the road and headed up the steep hill on the other side, between the two posts that designated the trail, all we found was deep snow.
 Someone had walked up there previously but it was soon obvious that they didn't know where the trail was, and neither did we.
 The Hiawatha National Forest folks aren't big on markers.
 Well, even if we could figure out where the trail was we weren't going to hike in knee deep snow.
 We turned back to the car and decided to check out the other direction around Moccasin Lake.